kjappelbaum/pyepal/docs/index.rst

 PyePAL: Pareto active learning for Python
 =========================================

-This package uses an active learning approach to efficiently and confidently identify the Pareto front with any regression model that can output a mean and a standard deviation.
+This package implements an active learning approach to efficiently and confidently identify the Pareto front with any regression model that can output a mean and a standard deviation.

 It works with any number of objectives, missing data, and is highly customizable.

 If you find this code useful for your work, please cite:

-- Jablonka, K. M.; Giriprasad, M. J.; Wang, S.; Smit, B.; Yoo, B. De Novo Polymer Design with Multi Objective Active Learning and Molecular Simulations.
+- Jablonka, K. M.; Giriprasad, M. J.; Wang, S.; Smit, B.; Yoo, B. Bias Free Multiobjective Active Learning for Materials Design and Discovery.
 2020.

 - `Zuluaga, M.; Krause, A.; Püschel, M. E-PAL: An Active Learning Approach to the Multi-Objective Optimization Problem.
 Journal of Machine Learning Research 2016, 17 (104), 1–32. <https://jmlr.csail.mit.edu/papers/volume17/15-047/15-047.pdf>`_